elmpoint-org/epc-next/README.md

 1. Use the search function above to look for a snippet of the text you'd like to update.
 What you're looking for will be in the `/client/src/` directory.
 1. Click the pencil in the top right to edit the document online.
 Make your changes.
 1. Click the green **Commit changes...** button.
-   - In the popup screen, write a quite explanation of what you changed
+   - In the popup screen, write a quick explanation of what you changed.
+   - Click **Propose changes**.
+1. A **Pull Request** will be created for you, where someone may comment on your change, make or suggest an additional revision, or merge the change directly into the website.

 ### Running the code locally